d-zhelyazkov/arduino-2WD-controller/README.md

 Features:
 - wheel encoders for precise wheel movements
 - API for movement(forward/backward) and turning(left/right), evaluated with wheel rotations
+- communication over the default USB serial link

+Architecture:
+- reactive design, based on serial events (USB) and low-level interrupts (wheel encoders)
+- state machine for the communication

 Depends on:
 - motor library
 - interrupt_system library
+- stream library
-* libraries from other repository of mine, named "Arduino"
+    * these libraries are in other repository of mine, called "Arduino"